Arkansas ends Robert E. Lee-Martin Luther King Jr. holiday

 Republican Gov. Asa Hutchinson championed the bill, which also expands what is taught in schools about civil rights and the Civil War, saying it would unify the state and improve its image.
 His signature comes two years after similar efforts repeatedly failed before a legislative panel, with critics saying it belittles the state's Confederate heritage.

+"I expected this debate would divide us, but instead during the debate we listened to each other and the conversation brought us together," Hutchinson said before signing the measure into law.
+"This is an education bill in which the discussion educated each of us, and we learned that history needs to be viewed not just from our own lens, but through the eyes and experiences of others."

-Here are some details about the new law and background about the original duel-holiday:
+Here are some details about the new law and background about the original dual-holiday:

 WHAT DOES THE LAW DO?